Find out when it's possible to get zero-rated supplies on medical and research goods and services that have been funded by charities.

 |6||The purchaser provides the supplier with a valid declaration of eligibility or sufficient evidence to demonstrate eligibility for the relief – see paragraph 8.2|

-Before zero rating any supplies of goods or services, you may wish to consult the checklist at section 9 of this notice.
+Before zero rating any supplies of goods or services, you may wish to consult the checklist for suppliers.

 2.2 Other VAT reliefs available to charities

 As well as those mentioned in this notice, other goods and services purchased by a charity may qualify for zero rating.
-Further details can be found in Notice 701/1 Charities and 701/58 Charity advertising and goods connected with collecting donations.
+Further details can be found in How VAT affects charities (VAT Notice 701/1) and Goods or services supplied to charities (VAT Notice 701/58).

 3. Eligible bodies